Physics-informed neural networks

 return r

 What has this gained us?
 So far, we have acquired a model which can, the authors assert, solve deterministic PDEs, which is nothing we could not do before.
 We have sacrificed any guarantee that our method will in fact do well on data from outside our observations.
-Also, I do not understand how I can plug alternative initial or boundary conditions in to this.
+Also, I do not understand how I can plug alternative initial or boundary conditions into this.
 There is no data input, as such, at inference time, merely coordinates.
-On the other hand, the author assert that this is faster and more stable than traditional solvers.
+On the other hand, the authors assert that this is faster and more stable than traditional solvers.
 It has the nice feature that the solution is continuous in its arguments; there is no grid.
-As far as NN things go, the behaviour of this model is weird and refreshing : it is simple, requires small data, and has few tuning parameters.
+As far as NN things go, the behaviour of this model is weird and refreshing: it is simple, requires small data, and has few tuning parameters.

 But! what if we don’t know the parameters of the PDE?
-Assume the differential operator has parameter \(\eta\) which is not in fact known. \[ f +\mathcal{D}[f;\eta]=0, x \in \Omega, t \in[0, T] \] The trick, as far as I can tell, is simply to include \(\eta\) in trainable parameters. \[ r(\eta):=f (\eta)+\mathcal{D}[f;\eta] \] and proceed by approximating \(f(t, x;\theta,\eta)\) with a deep neural network \(r(t, x;\theta,\eta) .\) Everything else proceeds as before.
+Assume the differential operator has parameter \(\eta\) which is not in fact known. \[ f +\mathcal{D}[f;\eta]=0, x \in \Omega, t \in[0, T] \] The trick, as far as I can tell, is simply to include \(\eta\) in trainable parameters. \[ r(\eta):=f (\eta)+\mathcal{D}[f;\eta] \] and proceed by approximating \(f(t, x;\theta,\eta)\) with a deep neural network \(r(t, x;\theta,\eta)\).
+Everything else proceeds as before.

 Fine; now what?
 Two obvious challenges from where I am sitting.

-1. No way of changing inputs in the sense of initial or boundary conditions, without re-training the model
+- No way of changing inputs in the sense of initial or boundary conditions, without re-training the model

-2. Point predictions.
+- Point predictions.
 No accounting for randomness or uncertainty.

 2 Stochastic PINN